Many to Many Relationship

 In this example:

-retrieves data from the join table (test_mtm_votes
+user_votesretrieves data from the join table (test_mtm_votes).usersretrieves data from the foreign table (test_mtm_users).

 Automatically Generated Features